Premier League friendly preseason fixtures 2022: Schedule, dates, details

 Tottenham Hotspur

-13 July v Team K League (Seoul World Cup Stadium, Coupang Play Series)
+13 July – Tottenham 6-3 Team K League (Seoul World Cup Stadium, Coupang Play Series)

 16 July v Sevilla (Seoul World Cup Stadium, Coupang Play Series)